History Of The F Series: Part 1

 Fourth Generation (1961 - 1966)

 1961 saw the introduction of the "unibody" design, which consisted of the cab and the box combined into one piece with no gap in between.
-This helped Ford curb production costs since the body had less steps to go through in the production and paint lines.
+This helped Ford curb production costs since the body had fewer steps to go through in the production and paint lines.
 However, due to poor overall sales and rumors that the unibody caused doors to jam shut, it was dropped halfway through the 1963 model year.
 This meant that many 1963 trucks employed the same body style used in the previous generation.

 Ultimately, this lead to an all-new frame in 1964, which was used on the F-series until 1979.
-The new frame was paired with the 4.9L (aka 300 6) and 3.9L (240) straight six engines, the former of which was used until the end of the 1996 model year.
+The new frame was paired with the 4.9L (aka 300 6) and 3.9L (240) straight-six engines, the former of which was used until the end of the 1996 model year.
 The Twin I-Beam front suspension with coil springs was introduced in 1965 and was brandished with a "TWIN I-BEAM" emblem on the front fender.

 The 1965 model year also saw the first iteration of the Ranger, which was a styling package for the F-Series.